-Why Do I Need Technological Skills for a Career in Finance?
+Why Do I Need Technical Skills for a Career in Finance?

 If you’ve read the book “Who Moved My Cheese” you’ll understand the importance of adapting to change.
 The book describes how 2 mice and 2 ‘little people’ move about a maze in search of cheese.
 The maze represents life and the cheese represents anything desirable, be it career, success, money or relationships.
 According to the book, it is always in your best interest to ‘move with the cheese’, in other words, adapt to change, rather than resist it.
 Businesses are already transforming the way they operate.
 And in the 21st century, we are in the midst of a fourth industrial revolution.